 First, His heavenly origin.
 "He” verse 31 “who comes from above is above all."
 He's saying, look, He came from above, He came down.
 This is an affirmation of His deity.
 "He who is of the earth is from the earth and speaks of the earth.
 He who comes from heaven is above all."
 I'm human, I'm earthly; He's heavenly.
 And that's the first point of His superiority.

 The second one comes in verse 32.
 "What He has seen and heard, of that He bears witness and no man receives HIs witness."
 What he's saying there is He's omniscient.
 He knows things that nobody knows.
 He knows truth that none of us know.
 He knows divine truth personally and experientially.

-In verse 34 he adds, "For He whom God has sent speaks the words of God for He gives the Spirit without measure."
-That is to say He has heavenly origin, He is omniscient, He knows divine truth personally and experiential.
-He knows the mind of God and the Word of God, speaks the words of God and He is one with the Spirit of God in an unlimited way.
+In verse 34 he adds, "For He whom God has sent speaks the words of God, for He gives the Spirit without measure."
+That is to say He has a heavenly origin, He is omniscient, He knows divine truth personally and experientially.
+He knows the mind of God and the Word of God, speaks the words of God, and He is one with the Spirit of God in an unlimited way.
 That is He has received the Spirit without measure.
-He has the fullness of the Spirit, obviously, because He is God, He shares the essential nature with the other members of the trinity.
+He has the fullness of the Spirit, obviously, because He is God, He shares the essential nature with the other members of the Trinity.

-Verse 35, he adds that He is God's true heir, the Father loves the Son and has given all things in His hand.
-I'm not the heir of God, His Son is His heir.
+Verse 35, he adds that He is God's true heir.
+The Father loves the Son and has given all things into His hand.
+I'm not the heir of God.
+His Son is His heir.